Afreximbank rolls out $3bln credit line to cut Africa's fuel imports

-African Export-Import Bank has rolled out a $3 billion revolving credit line that will enable African and Caribbean buyers to source petrol, diesel, jet fuel and other products from refineries on the continent more easily.
+African Export-Import Bank has rolled out a $3bn revolving credit line that will enable African and Caribbean buyers to source petrol, diesel, jet fuel and other products from refineries on the continent more easily.

-The bank expects the facility to provide $10–14 billion of trade finance over its first three years and help chip away at the region's roughly $30 billion annual fuel import bill, it said.
+The bank expects the facility to provide $10–14bn of trade finance over its first three years and help chip away at the region's roughly $30bn annual fuel-import bill, it said.

 Both oil export- and import-dependent economies have been whipsawed this year by a sharp fall in crude prices and a jump in freight costs.
 Brent crude is down more than 20% since mid-January on supply dynamics and on fears that a global trade war will sap demand.